-Comparator Benchmark:

-UK Bank Rate
+Comparator Benchmark: UK Bank Rate

-The Sub-fund's performance may be compared against the following benchmark (referred to as 'comparator benchmark'): UK Bank Rate.
+Information regarding Benchmark: The Sub-fund's performance may be compared against the following benchmark (referred to as 'comparator benchmark'): UK Bank Rate.
 The ACD believes this is an appropriate comparator benchmark given the investment objective and policy of the Sub-fund.
-The ACD considers it may assist investors in evaluating the Sub-fund's performance.
+The ACD considers it may performance.